-Students who are currently receiving or wish to be considered for receipt of Tulane Need-Based Scholarship should complete both the Free Application for Federal Student Aid (FAFSA) and the College Scholarship Service's financial aid PROFILE form.
-Students seeking to only apply for federal aid (either to supplement merit aid or only receive federal aid, including Federal Parent loans) and who do not wish to pursue Tulane Need-Based Scholarship consideration should complete a FAFSA.
+Students who are currently receiving or wish to be considered for receipt of need-based Tulane Scholarship should complete both the 2021-2022 Free Application for Federal Student Aid (FAFSA) and the 2021-2022 College Scholarship Service's (CSS) Profile.
+Students seeking to only apply for federal aid (either to supplement merit aid or only receive federal aid, including federal parent loans) and who do not wish to pursue need-based Tulane Scholarship consideration need only to complete a FAFSA.

-A 2013-2014 FAFSA and any additional documentation requirements must be completed for a student to have 2013-2014 federal aid eligibility determined by the school.
-The FAFSA should be completed by May 1, 2013 in order to have additional documentation requirements identified and/or federal eligibility determined before the 2013-2014 academic year begins, but in all cases, the FAFSA must be received and any additional requirement documentation satisfied prior to the processing deadline (which is four weeks before the end of the academic term for which aid is intended or the student's last date of attendance. whichever comes first) to allow sufficient time for review, award and certification of federal aid eligibility.
+A 2021-2022 FAFSA and any additional documentation requirements must be completed for a student to have 2021-2022 federal aid eligibility determined by the school.
+The FAFSA should be completed by April 15, 2021 at the latest in order to have additional documentation requirements identified and/or federal eligibility determined before the 2021-2022 academic year begins, but in all cases, the FAFSA must be received and any additional requirement documentation satisfied prior to the processing deadline (which is four weeks before the end of the academic term for which aid is intended or the student's last date of attendance, whichever comes first) to allow sufficient time for review, award and certification of federal aid eligibility.
 You are responsible for monitoring documentation requirements made in addition to the FAFSA (requirements are posted online and may be viewed through Tulane's Gibson portal).
 Please understand that if federal aid is ultimately used to pay all or a portion of your University charges for the academic year, your completion of the FAFSA and/or satisfying additional requirement documentation late (that is, shortly before or after the academic year is underway) may result in your assessment of finance charges by the University.

-We recommend that you wait to complete the forms until you and your parents have completed 2012 federal income tax returns (if the returns will be completed by May 1).
-After filing federal tax returns, you and your parents may be able to take advantage of the IRS tax data retrieval option when completing the FAFSA.
-Using the IRS tax retrieval option on the FAFSA and/or using data directly from your actual 2012 federal income tax returns will make completion of the forms easier and will mean fewer corrections during processing and adjustments to aid.
-However, please complete the forms by May 1 using estimates if tax returns are not complete.
+Since the 2021-2022 FAFSA will be asking for 2019 federal income data you and your parents may be able to take advantage of the IRS tax data retrieval option when completing the FAFSA.
+Using the IRS tax retrieval option on the FAFSA and/or using data directly from your actual 2019 federal income tax returns will make completion of the forms easier and will mean fewer corrections during processing of your needs analysis.
+Please complete your applications no later than April 15, 2021.

-You must complete both forms (PROFILE and FAFSA) to be considered for both Tulane and federal need-based aid.
+You must complete both forms (CSS Profile and FAFSA) to be considered for both Tulane and federal need-based aid.
 Complete all sections of each form to prevent delays which may in turn prevent you from being considered for certain aid.
-Be sure to list Tulane as a school to receive your FAFSA (Tulane's federal code number is 002029).
-Complete the forms so that results will arrive at Tulane by our returning student May 1 deadline.
+Be sure to list Tulane as a school to receive your FAFSA (Tulane's federal school code number is 002029).
+Complete the forms so that results will arrive at Tulane by our returning student April 15, 2021 deadline.

-The Office of Financial Aid will also request copies of your and your parents' 2012 federal tax returns and copies of your and your parents' W-2 forms once you have completed the PROFILE.
-Files are not considered complete until IRS tax transcripts, including all W-2 forms, are received.
+The Office of Financial Aid will also request copies of your parents' 2019 federal tax returns and copies of your parents' 2019 W-2 forms once you have completed the CSS Profile.
+Files are not considered complete until all required tax documents, including all W-2 forms, are received.

-As noted in the section "How is financial need determined?" some students may be asked to verify additional items on their applications.
-The university reserves funds to assist qualified renewal applicants who complete their applications by May 1, 2013.
-An application for Tulane Need-Based Scholarship is not complete until we have received the PROFILE form, FAFSA, parent and student 2012 federal tax returns and student and parent W-2 forms and other verification documents as required.
+As noted in the section "How is financial need determined?" you may be asked to verify and/or provide additional information concerning your aid application(s).
+To assure that returning students are available for our maximum level of funding, you are urged to complete your applications by April 15, 2021 at the latest.
+An application for need-based Tulane Scholarship is not complete until we have received your CSS Profile, FAFSA, parent 2019 federal tax returns (including all 2019 W-2 forms) and other verification documents as required.